Fun Ice Skating in Milton Keynes

 Ice Rink

-Ice Skating In Milton Keynes
+Thrilling Ice Rink in Milton Keynes

 Ice skating is a great way to get some exercise, learn a new skill and have fun.
-At Woburn Sands Garden Centre, our winter ice rink

 Your go-to in Milton Keynes for family events and fun throughout the year!